-- It helps to do proper judgments regarding the credit quality of an individual or company.
-Financial Statements are read thoroughly by rating agencies and judgments are made based on them.
+- It helps to make proper judgments regarding the credit quality of an individual or company.
+Financial Statements are read thoroughly by rating agencies, and judgments are made based on them.

 - Value Investors read Financial Information to make informed decisions.
 Investors need to go through information about a company to make an informed decision regarding the prospects of the company.